Pabla007/-60_Days_of_code/README.md

 d[18,60] - Today done Trasfer learning of lesson 5 and lesson is completed as it is the topic but it took almost 1 hours to train Cat and dog classification.

-D[19,60] - Mostly done Project work today and also complete Coursera Week-1 Assignment.
+D[19,60] - Mostly done Project work today and also completed Coursera Week-1 Assignment and will start Lesson 6 from tomorrow.